Datos sobre Natpro.

 Use half the dose in the morning and half in the evening to maintain levels.

 If symptoms are severe increase the dose to between 400 - 500mg/day.
 You should expect to see results in 4 - 7 days on the high dose though sometimes it may take longer.
+Once symptoms have eased the amount can be reduced.
+Whenever you reduce the dose, always do so slowly over a few weeks to negate symptoms flaring up again.
+As a guide reduce by 20mg per week.
+Reducing slowly allows your body to calibrate gently - giving you time to register the changes and how your body is responding to the current dose.

 If you do not reduce slowly over a few weeks adverse symptoms may return.
 If they do you will need to increase the dose incrementally again by 20mg until you find the dose that stabilises symptoms.